redis-field-engineering/redis-connect-dist/connectors/gemfire/README.md

 ## RedisCDC Setup and Job Management Configurations

-Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ``` redislabs-gemfire-connector$ cp -R  config/samples/gemfire2redis config/<project_name>/gemfire2redis``` or reuse sample folder as is and edit/update the configuration values according to your setup.
+Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ``` rl-connector-gemfire$ cp -R  config/samples/gemfire2redis config/<project_name>/gemfire2redis``` or reuse sample folder as is and edit/update the configuration values according to your setup.

 #### Configuration files